Tux-Web-Tools/rss-feed-site-generator/README.md

 content:
   # file name of custom header image, place in /public/image
   logo: ''
+  # File name of custom favicon image, place in /public/image
+  favicon: ''
+  header:
+    # Overwrites the feed title of the header
+    title: ''
+    # Overwrites the feed description of the header
+    description: ''
+    # Overwrites the background color of the header (Hex code e.g. #333)
+    background_color: ''
   footer:
     # Displayed in footer
     copyright: ''